 Enables runtime validation of script files changes.
-It’s recommended for use if site is being changed with different PHP scripts.
+It’s recommended for use if the site is being changed with different PHP scripts.
 E.g. plugins installation in WordPress.
-But if there is insurance that all set of scripts is stable, this setting can be turned off to increase a little bit runtime execution.
+But if there is insurance that all set of scripts is stable, this setting can be turned off to increase a little bit of runtime execution.

 - opcache.revalidate_freq = 2

 How often to check script changes, in seconds.
 0 will result in checking on every request.
 Doesn’t work if opcache.validate_timestamps is disabled.

 - opcache.max_accelerated_files = 10000

 The maximum number of cached files.
 Bigger values recommended for bigger sites with huge amount of scripts and installed memory.